-Painting - always get permission from the landlord if you want to redecorate.
+- Painting - always get permission from the landlord if you want to redecorate.
 You may need to sign an addendum to the contract agreeing to paint it back to neutral before you leave.

-Furniture – if it’s a furnished property and you want to change some of it you’ll need permission from the landlord.
+- Furniture – if it’s a furnished property and you want to change some of it you’ll need permission from the landlord.
 If they have nowhere to store their furniture, they may say no, or ask you to cover the cost of storage.

 The golden rule when you’re a tenant is don’t change anything without discussing it with the landlord.
-And ideally, get written permission.
+And, ideally, get written permission.

 There are a few things you’re responsible for as a tenant when it comes to looking after the property:

-If you accidentally break something or damage it, you’ll need to let your landlord know
+- If you accidentally break something or damage it, you’ll need to let your landlord know.

-If the boiler has broken down, you’ll need to tell your landlord straight away
+- If the boiler has broken down, you’ll need to tell your landlord straightaway.

-You need to check the smoke and carbon monoxide detectors regularly.
+- You need to check the smoke and carbon monoxide detectors regularly.
 If the batteries run out, let your landlord know.

 Are bills included?

-You’ve told the landlord something needs fixing but they haven’t fixed it, what next?
+You’ve told the landlord something needs fixing but they haven’t fixed it – what next?

 An evidence-based approach is always a good starting point.

-No response?
+- No response?
 Chase your landlord, remind them of their responsibility to fix broken items.
 Give a reasonable deadline.

-Next step, contact your council’s private renting team.
+- Next step, contact your council’s private renting team.
 Environmental health has the power to order your landlord to fix the problem.

 Whatever you do, be sure to keep paying your rent.
 If you stop, your landlord could start eviction proceedings.

 As a tenant you should be aiming for the garden to be free from litter and not overgrown.
-It should be tidy, so regularly weed in growing season, and cut the grass.
-If you have a hedge, you’ll need to keep that trimmed too.
+It should be tidy, so regularly weed in growing season and cut the grass.
+If you have a hedge, you’ll need to keep that trimmed, too.

 If there are any issues with any of the bigger things in the garden as mentioned above, speak to your landlord to get issues fixed.

 Whatever your reason for wanting to move on, it all starts with your contract.
 Dig it out and see what the notice period is.
 Most of the time it’s a calendar month or four weeks.
-Your contract will confirm this though.
+Your contract will confirm this, though.

 If you’re in a fixed-term contract, it may be a little different.
-But again, discuss it with your landlord.
+But, again, discuss it with your landlord.

 If you’ve fallen on hard times and are struggling to pay your rent, the first thing you should do is speak to your landlord.

 Keep paying your rent for as long as you can.
 This'll help you keep the level of any arrears down, and it also shows good faith to your landlord.
 In the meantime, your landlord might be able to put a repayment plan in place to help.

 When you’re moving in is the perfect time to take stock of what you have, and work out its value.

-Tenant insurance is basically contents insurance.
+Tenants’ insurance is basically contents insurance.
 It’s there to replace your possessions if they’re stolen or damaged in your home.

-If you opt for accidental damage cover too, your belongings will be covered if you accidentally fall into the TV or drop your laptop.
+If you opt for accidental damage cover, too, your belongings will be covered if you accidentally fall into the TV or drop your laptop.